 The Trap Doors are so dangerous, the only way to make a solo Cecil challenge manageable in the original is to use a glitch to skip the cave.
 Otherwise, you need to level up into the 70s to be able to kill the doors before they kill you.

 The Sylph Cave and Summoned Monsters Cave/Eidolon's Passage are candidates for this too; they're the only dungeons with damage floors (forcing you to recast Float on the party every new level, or whenever a character is knocked out), and they're full of secret passages and confusing turns (got turned around?
 Time to recast Float again!).
-The enemies are no picnic either—the Eidolon's Passage has devilish enemies that can reduce the party's HP to single digits in a single move and the one-eye enemies that are fond of Instant Death; Sylph's Cave has the infamous Malboros.
+The enemies are no picnic either—the Eidolon's Passage has devilish enemies that can reduce the party's HP to single digits in a single move, Fiends/Mini Satanas/Imps that cast Confuse on you as a counterattack, and the one-eye enemies that are fond of Instant Death; Sylph's Cave has the infamous Malboros.
 Even worse, one has a number of teleport pads in it that bring you deeper in; however, there's one pad near the end that will toss you right back to the World Map with no warning, forcing you to do the whole thing over again and hope you remember where the exit one was.
 And finally, you've got to go through them at least three times altogether (if you're strong enough to defeat both bosses in the Summoned Monster Cave in the same trip.
 If not, your only option is to grind and come back later).